sebpipins/EDGE-Zone-prioritisation/README.md

 # EDGE-Zone-prioritisation

-R code and data for spatially prioritising areas of threatened evolutionary history with complementarity.
+R code for spatially prioritising areas of threatened evolutionary history with complementarity.